Flsun3d/FlsunSlicer/doc/How to build - Mac OS.md

     cmake .. -GXcode -DCMAKE_PREFIX_PATH="$PWD/../deps/build/destdir/usr/local"

-and then open the `PrusaSlicer.xcodeproj` file.
+and then open the `FlsunSlicer.xcodeproj` file.
 This should open up XCode where you can perform build using the GUI or perform other tasks.

 ### Note on Mac OS X SDKs

-By default PrusaSlicer builds against whichever SDK is the default on the current system.
+By default FlsunSlicer builds against whichever SDK is the default on the current system.

 This can be customized.
 The `CMAKE_OSX_SYSROOT` option sets the path to the SDK directory location and the `CMAKE_OSX_DEPLOYMENT_TARGET` option sets the target OS X system version (eg. `10.14` or similar).